 Located in San Diego Square, Cardinal Cisneros founded it in 1499.
 It has one of the most remarkable facades of the Spanish Renaissance.
-Inside is the Paraninfo, where the royal couple award every 23 April the Cervantes Prize, which honors an outstanding writer’s lifetime achievement in the Spanish language.
+Inside we can find the Paraninfo.
+This is where every 23rd of April, the royal couple awards the Cervantes Prize to honor a writer’s outstanding career in the Spanish language.
 There is also the San Ildefonso Chapel, where Cisneros’ tomb rests.

-We were a little disappointed, as the university only offers guided tours in Spanish, with no possibility of a free visit.
+We were a little disappointed as the university only offers guided tours in Spanish, and visitors are not allowed to walk around.

-We continued our tour, crossing the Cervantes Square—the former market plaza that served for a very long time to house fairs and popular festivals, to go to the theatre.
+We continued our tour, crossing the Cervantes Square—the former market plaza that housed fairs and festivals for a very long time—to go to the theatre.

-Alcalá de Henares built this theatre in 1601, the oldest preserved theatre in Europe.
+Built by the city of Alcalá de Henares in 1601, this is now the oldest preserved theater in Europe.
 Over the years, it has undergone some modifications.
-A roof was added above the auditorium and dressing rooms were built, giving it an elliptical shape.
-On the other hand, the building’s original rectangular structure, the stage, the pit, the bleachers, and the space occupied by the “the cazuela” are still in their initial state.
+A roof was added above the auditorium, and dressing rooms were built.
+On the other hand, the building’s original rectangular structure, the stage, the pit, the bleachers, and the space occupied by the “cazuela” are still in their original state.

-Before the 16th century, there were no concrete theaters in Spain.
-The shows took place in houses or inns’ courtyards rented for this purpose, and the companies then had to improvise a scene at the back of the patio.
+Before the 16th Century, there were no concrete theaters in Spain.
+The shows took place in houses or inns courtyards rented for this purpose, and the troupes then had to improvise a stage at the back of the patio.
 The nobility used the upper floors of the houses that overlooked the courtyard as loges, while the rest of the spectators stood facing the stage.
-After this period, real theaters were built around closed patios, with the same rectangular shape they had until then.
+After this period, theaters were built around existing closed patios like the ones we know today.

-Unfortunately, the Corral de Comedias was closed when we came to Alcala de Henares, so that we couldn’t visit it.
+Unfortunately, the Corral de Comedias was closed when we came to the city, so we weren’t able to visit it.